Volunteer Work Parties

 Thursday 8th April - Hemel Hempstead Litter Picking

-Litter pick on the Nickey Line in Hemel Hempstead Thursday 8 April from 9.15
+Litter Pick on the Nickey Line in Hemel Hempstead, Thursday 10 June at 9.20am

-Please note that one has to pre-book to join this event as we are have to stay within the government's covid restrictionstios on numbers (no more than 6 persons).
-If you are Hemel based. we would particcularly like to hear from you
+Please note that one has to pre-book to join this event as we are have to stay within whateverr the government's covid restrictionstios on numbers apply at the time If you are Hemel based. we would particcularly like to hear from you

 To book a place, please contact Roger on 01582 763560 (no answer phone) or email firstname.lastname@example.org